The whole place. For ten.

 Booking the whole place gives you the lot: every kitchen and hot tub, the sauna, the games room.
 Rather than repeat all three lists here, here’s where each one lives:

 The estate sits between Milford and Carrigart at Devlinmore, four kilometres from the village.
-Mulroy Bay is across the road; Downings and the harbour bar are five minutes; Rosapenna and St Patrick’s golf are next door; Letterkenny is around twenty-five minutes south.
+Mulroy Bay is across the road; Downings and the harbour bar are five minutes; Rosapenna and St Patrick’s golf are next door; Letterkenny is around thirty minutes south.
 Fanad Lighthouse, Glenveagh National Park and the Atlantic Drive are all within an easy day.